 Frequently Asked Questions

-Q: What is our capital campaign goal?
+Q: Q: What was our capital campaign goal?

 Q: Can the Gilliams buy this home instead of the church?

-FAQ last updated: November 13, 2018
+FAQ last updated: January 16, 2019